gerardodavidlopezcastillo/TF-DevelopModuleScratch_Public/README.md

 ---
 description: Create Terraform Modules locally.
-In this repository, you will learn how to build a Terraform module from scratch to host a static website on Amazon S3.
-The focus is divided into three main sections:
+This repository will guide you through creating Terraform modules locally, focused on building a reusable module to host a static website on AWS S3
 ---
 # Build a Terraform Module